Zarathustrah/NALU/README.md

 ## :rocket: Overview
 Our product **aims to give users all current information related to the best surfing spots around the world.**  The user will have the **ability to search** any surfing spots by location which will display all detailed cards.

-**This project raised the difficulties to work in a group which immediately allowed us to understand what were the market minimum requirements.** The 3 of us decided to allocate a **meticulous time to prepare** the redistribution of tasks between the client and backend.
+**This project raised the difficulties to work in a group which immediately allowed us to understand what were the market minimum requirements.** We decided to allocate a **meticulous time to prepare** the redistribution of tasks between the client and backend.
 One of the early difficulty was to **understand how to work with the git branches** in order to prevent conflicting with one and each others work.

 <img src="readmeAssets/gitBranches.png" alt="gitBranches" width="350" />